MP Estate Planning UK

 Wills Can’t Be Changed

 Another misconception is that once a will is written, it cannot be altered.
-In fact, you can update your will as many times as you need to, provided you are of sound mind.
+In fact, you can update your will as many times as you need to, provided you have testamentary capacity (sound mind).
 Life events such as marriage, divorce, or the birth of a child may necessitate changes to your will.
-It’s advisable to review your will periodically to ensure it remains relevant and accurate.
+It’s important to know that marriage automatically revokes an existing will in England and Wales, so a new will should always be made after marriage.
+Divorce doesn’t revoke your will, but it does remove your former spouse as a beneficiary and executor.

-To make changes, you can either create a new will or add a codicil, which is a legal document that amends specific parts of your existing will.
-It’s essential to follow the proper legal procedures to ensure your changes are valid.
+To make changes, you can either create a new will (which is usually the better approach for significant changes) or add a codicil, which is a legal document that amends specific parts of your existing will.
+It’s essential to follow the proper legal procedures — including having two witnesses present — to ensure your changes are valid.

 All Wills Are the Same

 Understanding the different types of trusts that can be incorporated into your estate planning is also crucial.
-While a will dictates how your assets are distributed after your death, a trust can provide more control over when and how your assets are distributed.
-Deciding whether you need a will or a trust depends on your specific situation and goals.
+While a will dictates how your assets are distributed after your death, a lifetime trust provides protection during your lifetime too — against care fees, divorce, and probate delays.
+In practice, most families benefit from having both a will and a trust, each covering different aspects of their estate plan.

-In conclusion, wills are not just for the wealthy, can be changed when necessary, and vary significantly from person to person.
-By understanding these aspects, you can make informed decisions about your estate planning and ensure your wishes are carried out.
+In summary, wills are not just for the wealthy, can be changed when necessary, and vary significantly from person to person.
+By understanding these points, you can make informed decisions about your estate planning and ensure your wishes are carried out.

 Trust Misunderstandings Explained

-Trusts are not just for the wealthy; they offer a range of benefits for individuals from various financial backgrounds.
+Trusts are not just for the wealthy — they’re for the smart.
 Despite their advantages, trusts are often shrouded in misconception.
+Let’s address the most common myths.

 Trusts Are Too Complicated